grandinetech/grandine/README.md

 ## Audits

-Grandine is used in production, however no audits are completed.
-Always secure your keys with the approach you trust ([Web3Signer](https://docs.web3signer.consensys.io), [Vouch](https://github.com/attestantio/vouch), etc.).
+Grandine is used in production, however, a full audit is not completed.
+The client was tested by [Antithesis](https://antithesis.com/) team and no serious issues were found.
+The Antithesis team was impressed by Grandine performance because the client never crashed or got stuck during testing.
+However, always secure your keys with the approach you trust - ([Web3Signer](https://docs.web3signer.consensys.io), [Vouch](https://github.com/attestantio/vouch), etc.).
 Use it at your risk.

 ## Contact

 It's best to reach us via [Grandine Discord](https://discord.gg/H9XCdUSyZd) or [Grandine Telegram](https://t.me/+yMHjrJanClozYzQ0).
 Feel free to join!

+## Donate

+Funding public goods is hard.
+We appreciate your donations via Ethereum address [0x93b10cc89A3D3b5bb6bBB04EfFe104873EF002A9](0x93b10cc89A3D3b5bb6bBB04EfFe104873EF002A9).

 ## Credits